Kazimierz Bartel: Collaboration with Piłsudski's Council

 Following his resignation, Bartel was to become the Deputy Prime Minister and Minister of Religious Denominations and Public Enlightenment in Piłsudski's own, private council that operated in case of any unexpected conflict with the current operating government.
 The Marshal did not devote much attention towards his cabinet, focusing primarily on military and foreign policies.
 It was Kazimierz Bartel that was to replace the Marshal and take over his duties if absent and become the Speaker of the Sejm.
 He often spoke, as a representative of the government, on matters related to the budget and finances.
 These topics were possibly the main subject of a dispute between the "Piłsudskites" and the parliamentary opposition.

-After the elections in March 1928, Piłsudski decided that Kazimierz Bartel should be appointed to the position of Speaker of the Sejm.
+After the elections in March 1928, Piłsudski decided that Bartel should be appointed to the position of Speaker of the Sejm.
 On 27 March the "Nonpartisan Bloc for Cooperation with the Government" (BBWR), an ostensibly non-political organization that existed from 1928 to 1935, closely affiliated with Józef Piłsudski and his Sanacja movement, declared Bartel's candidacy.
 However Piłsudski's plan to place Bartel in charge of the Sejm and nominate him as Marshal Speaker failed, because the senators and members of parliament decided to choose Ignacy Daszyński of the Polish Socialist Party as the Marshal of the Sejm instead.
 In protest, following the results of the vote, the members and supporters of the parliamentary BBWR party left the room.

-The year 1928 also marked the release of his first book "Perspektywa Malarska".
+The year 1928 also marked the release of Bartel's first book "Perspektywa Malarska".
 It dealt with the basic theory of perspective and its extension to architecture and art.
 It was published by Ksiaznica-Atlas, a publisher in Lwów who provided the negatives for the German translation published by B.G.
 Teubner in 1934.